zzzprojects/Bulk-Operations/README.md

 ## What's Bulk Operations?
-It overcomes SqlBulkCopy limitations by adding high-performance bulk operations to insert, update, delete and merge.
+Bulk Operations is a library that allows to overcomes SqlBulkCopy limitations by adding high-performance bulk operations to insert, update, delete and merge.

 ##### Scalable
 SQL Server - Benchmarks